IvanRaykovskiy/code-conventions/csharp-dotnet.md

     Func<int, int, double> ProcessMath = new(Calculate);
     double result = ProcessMath(16, 4);
     ```
-3. Do not return true-false from boolean expression
+3. Do not return `true`/`false` if you already have a boolean expression

     :x: Bad
     ```csharp